spautz/packagelint/packages/types/README.md

 Types, utilities, and validators for Packagelint internals

-This is not just a types package: it provides constants, enums, and validation utils for writing your own Packagelint rules, reporters, and other internals.
+This is not just a types package: it provides constants, enums, and validation utils for writing your own Packagelint rules, rulesets, and other components.

-(Docs pending)
+Draft docs are in [./docs](./docs)

 For more information or related packages, see the [Packagelint workspace](https://github.com/spautz/packagelint).